SheepTester-forks/curricular-analytics-exploration/README.md

    $ make clean
    ```

-4. Enjoy the output.
-You can see the files that are produced in the `Makefile` under `# Reports`.
+4. Enjoy the output. `Makefile` has the files that are produced listed under `# Reports`.

 5. These need to be done every year once a data dump of the new year's plans and prereqs is available: